ericlafontsee/Updated-Portfolio/README.md

 ## Description
 For this project, I created an updated version of my existing portfolio.
 The portfolio content now includes 4 of my best projects with screenshots and links to each respective GitHub repo and the deployed version.
-My portfolio also includes a resume page with a downloadable version.
+My portfolio also includes a resume page with a downloadable version and links to GitHub and  LinkedIn.
-Finally, I updated the styling of the portfolio with my own color scheme and background.
+Finally, I updated the styling of the portfolio with my own color scheme and background and made sure this project was mobile responsive.
-This project is mobile responsive.
+The rest of the assignment was updating and improving our Github, LinkedIn, and Resumes.

 My portfolio is deployed to GitHub Pages: